How Many Calories Do 100 Squats Burn?

 • Squat intensity

-Final Summary: What to Remember About Squats and Calories
+What to Remember About Squats and Calories

-• Squats engage large muscle groups
+• Squats increase energy use by engaging large muscle groups

-• Body weight affects energy demand
+• Body weight affects calorie burn significantly

 Related Posts